We may earn affiliate commissions for the recommended products. Learn more.

 Man-in-the-middle attacks

-Man-in-the-middle (MitM) attack is used to intercept or alter the communication between two unsuspecting parties.
+A man-in-the-middle (MitM) attack is used to intercept or alter the communication between two unsuspecting parties.
 The attacker places themselves in the middle and extracts valuable information like passwords and private conversations.

 Because VPNs apply advanced encryption to all online traffic, cybercriminals cannot use MitM attacks for cyber espionage.
-All they see is senseless gibberish, making VPN one of the most effective anti-MitM tools.
+All they see is senseless gibberish, making VPN one of the most effective anti-MitM attack tools.

-Evil Twin attacks
+Evil twin attacks

 In reality, hackers set up such points to lure unsuspecting users.
 Then they steal their information or reroute them to fraudulent websites asking to input banking details or other confidential information.

 Reliable VPNs have vast databases of such websites and deny access before the user can input any details.
-Moreso, the most advanced VPNs will inspect the website and alert the user if there's anything out of the ordinary.
+Besides, the most advanced VPNs will inspect the website and alert the user if there's anything out of the ordinary.

 Ransomware attacks

 Ransomware is one of the deadliest contemporary hacking tools.
 It can paralyze a nation's healthcare sector or halt private business operations until the hefty ransom is paid.
-And it all can start with careless public wifi browsing.
+And it all can start with careless public Wi-Fi browsing.

 Online account takeover

 Online accounts are worth much more than they were a decade ago.
-Hackers can make hundreds of dollars stealing them, whether it's a widely followed Instagram or full of games Steam account.
+Hackers can make hundreds of dollars stealing them, whether it's a widely followed Instagram or a full of games Steam account.

 A VPN reroutes all user traffic through an encrypted private tunnel, making it impossible to extract user passwords using online surveillance software.
 It will also block access to cloned websites and other virus-ridden domains.